 Threatened with prison for his debts, Montholon took refuge abroad.
 He hoped to rally Austrian Chancellor Clemens von Metternich to the idea of placing Napoleon’s son, the Duke of Reichstadt, on the French throne.
 When the Duke died in July 1832, Montholon switched his Bonaparte leanings to the cause of Louis-Napoléon (the future Napoleon III), the son of Napoleon’s brother Louis and Josephine’s daughter Hortense.
 Montholon appears to have had nothing to do with Louis-Napoléon’s attempted coup at Strasbourg in 1836, but he did join an attempt at Boulogne-sur-Mer in August 1840.
 The coup failed and both men were sentenced to imprisonment – Louis-Napoléon for life, Montholon for 20 years – in the fortress of Ham in the department of the Somme.

 Their captivity was not particularly onerous.
 Montholon was authorized to receive, and then to live with, Caroline Jane O’Hara (1802-1886).
-She was an Irishwoman he had met and lived with in London and who passed as his wife.
+She was an Irishwoman he had met and lived with in London, and who passed as his wife.
 In April 1843, they had a son, Charles-Jean-Tristan.
 It was at Ham that Montholon wrote his memoirs of St. Helena, drawing from the writings of his predecessors (Las Cases, O’Meara, Antommarchi) and aided by the literary flourishes of Alexandre Dumas.
 Meanwhile, Louis-Napoléon had two sons with O’Hara’s laundress, Alexandrine Vergeot.

 In May 1846 Louis-Napoléon escaped by disguising himself in the clothes of a mason named Badinguet, who was working at the fortress.
 Montholon claimed to know nothing about the plot.
 As there no longer seemed to be any reason to confine him, he was released.
 He and his new family retired to Saint-Germain-en-Laye.
 In 1849, Montholon married Caroline, enabled by Albine’s death in March 1848.

 After the overthrow of King Louis Philippe in the French revolution of February 1848, Montholon offered his service to the new French Republic.
-He proclaimed his democratic principles and supported Louis-Napoléon’s election to the presidency that December.
+He proclaimed his belief in democratic principles and supported Louis-Napoléon’s election to the presidency that December.
 In 1849, Montholon was elected to the legislative assembly as a deputy of the Charante-Inférieure.
 He continued to be short of funds and did not hesitate to ask Louis-Napoléon for assistance.
 The latter – who seized dictatorial powers in December 1851 – finally gave him a gift of 50,000 francs in 1852.
 Charles de Montholon died in Paris on August 21, 1853 at the age of 70.
 Although his children requested his interment at the Invalides (an honour paid to General Bertrand), the request was denied.
 Montholon was buried in the family cemetery at Bouray-sur-Juine in northern France.

 Albine’s memoirs of St. Helena were published in 1901, under the auspices of her grandson, as Souvenirs de Sainte-Hélène par la Comtesse de Montholon, 1815-1816.